 When we first launched Katie’s Shop in October of 2021, it included around 95 brands with products we love, stories that inspire us, and missions we admire.
-In the months since, Katie’s Shop has grown to include more than 150 amazing brands making everything from sustainable athleisure to safe cleaning products to organic coffees, all while charting the course for responsible business practices in the future.
+In just a year, Katie’s Shop has grown to include more than 150 amazing brands making everything from sustainable athleisure to safe cleaning products to organic coffees, all while charting the course for responsible business practices in the future.

-We’ve put together a list of a few beautiful brands you might have missed in Katie’s Shop, and our favorite products from each of them.
-You can find all 150-plus companies on Katie’s Shop, or read on for a few of the newcomers we’re so excited about.
+We put together a list of recent additions you might have missed in Katie’s Shop, and our favorite products from each of them.
+You can find all 160-plus companies on Katie’s Shop, or read on for a few of the newcomers we’re so excited about.
 Stay tuned for more as we expand our incredible community!